Chart Color Schemes

 Frenchville - Mount Archer has shown very soft population growth performance across periods assessed by AreaSearch

-Frenchville - Mount Archer's population is approximately 9,255 as of February 2026.
-This figure represents an increase of 196 people since the 2021 Census, which recorded a population of 9,059.
-The ABS estimated resident population in June 2024 was 9,242, with an additional 25 validated new addresses contributing to this growth.
-This results in a population density of 305 persons per square kilometer.
-Natural growth accounted for approximately 64.4% of the overall population increase during recent periods.
+Based on AreaSearch's analysis, Frenchville - Mount Archer's population is around 9,255 as of Feb 2026.
+This reflects an increase of 196 people (2.2%) since the 2021 Census, which reported a population of 9,059 people.
+The change is inferred from the estimated resident population of 9,242 from the ABS as of June 2024 and an additional 25 validated new addresses since the Census date.
+This population level equates to a density ratio of 305 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 64.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, demographic trends suggest lower quartile growth for regional areas nationally.
-The area is expected to expand by 87 persons to reach a population of approximately 9,342 by 2041, reflecting an increase of 0.8% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, lower quartile growth of regional areas across the nation is anticipated, with the area expected to expand by 87 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 0.8% in total over the 17 years.

 Frequently Asked Questions - Population